 Ensure that you carry out all procedures below before starting the engine or operating the equipment.
-All procedures described are generic in nature and slight variations between different models may exist.
-Failure to follow the checklist and carry out the procedures correctly may result in making the product warranty void.
+Failure to follow the checklist and carry out the procedures correctly may result in making the product warranty void. • Wear suitable protective gloves when handling cutting wheels.